aws-cloudformation/cloudformation-guard/docs/CLAUSES.md

 `empty` can be used to check if string value queries have an empty string (`""`) defined.

-`exists` - Checks if each occurrence of the query has a value and can be used in place of `!= null`.
+`exists` - Checks if each occurrence of the query exists.

 ```
 # Checks if BucketEncryption is defined